geojupyter/workshop-agu2025/01-prerequisites.md

 Please [sign up for a GitHub account](https://github.com/signup) if you haven't already.

+## Accept invitation to CryoCloud Slack

+You have been sent an invitation to join the CryoCloud Slack!
+Please accept it!

+All asynchronous support will occur on this Slack; if you need support with setup steps or questions after the workshop, Slack is the best place to ask.

 ## Complete the CryoCloud onboarding process

 1. Fill out this short [Getting Started Survey](https://forms.gle/d8oP1gp9YikS2ixM8) to give us the